The Numerical Discourses

 Notes

-1. I’m not aware of direct parallels for the sūtras found in this chapter, but it is of interest that AN 1.312-313 have the same template as these ten sūtras.
-It would seem that it was a type of early sūtra reminescent of those we find in the Itivuttaka collections.
+For the source text, cf. T125.2.576a14-22.
+I’m not aware of direct parallels for the sūtras found in this chapter, but it is of interest that AN 1.312-313 have the same template as these ten sūtras.
+It would seem that it was a type of early sūtra reminescent of those who find in the Itivuttaka collections.
 Here in EĀ, the template has been applied to the five precepts. [back]

 It should also be noted that 行 might translate S. saṃskāra, which would change the passage’s meaning to “the conditioned states of hell, hungry ghosts, and animals.” [back]